 - Certified Occupational Therapy Assistant (COTA)

-In the United States, there were 39,300 jobs for Occupational Therapy Assistant in 2016.
+There were about 39,300 jobs for Occupational Therapy Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Occupational Therapy Assistant by 2026.
 There will be an estimated 6,600 positions for Occupational Therapy Assistant per year.

 The states with the most job growth for Occupational Therapy Assistant are Arizona, Georgia, and Utah.
 Watch out if you plan on working in Delaware, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.